-has the meaning given in the University of Sydney (Campus Access) Rule 2009.
-At the date of these procedures, this:
+has the meaning given in the Campus Access Policy.
+This is:

-includes any land or roads occupied or used in connection with the University including the whole or part of any building or structure and any land or roads occupied or used in connection with the whole or part of any building or structure.
+includes any land or road occupied or used by, or in connection with, the University.
+This includes:

+- · all or part of any building or structure; and - any land used or occupied in connection with a building or structure.